hanjunkim0617/Extension-of-APRP-method/README.md

 Here, I extend the original APRP method for TOA to the surface, by using the one-layer radiation model.

-Note that the variations of one-layer radiation model is possible with variable "flag_model", "ar", "rr".
+Note that the variations of one-layer radiation model are possible with function argument "flag_model", "ar", "rr".
 Refer to Appendix A of below paper and attached PDF for the detailed explanation.
 [APRP_extension.pdf](https://github.com/hanjunkim0617/Extension-of-APRP-method/files/6536195/APRP_extension.pdf)